gnehz972/word4you/README.md

 # Word4You - AI-Powered English Word Learning Tool

 A command-line tool for learning English words with AI-powered explanations using Google Gemini API.
-Available in both Python and Rust implementations.

 ## 🎯 What is Word4You?